tshino/softcam/README.md

 One is a demo (named `sender`) for simple usage of this library.
 The other is a program (named `softcam_installer`) for installation/uninstallation of this library to user's systems.

 Before running the demo you need to install the library to your system so that camera applications can detect it.
-So you need to build and run both examples.
+So you need to build and run both of the two examples.
 The steps are as follows.

 1. Open `examples/softcam_installer/softcam_installer.sln`, choose configuration `Release` and the platform `x64`, and build the solution.
     - You will get `softcam_installer.exe` in `examples/softcam_installer/x64/Release` directory.